Is Quitting Heroin Cold Turkey Safe?

 - Detoxification – Severe heroin withdrawal should be managed through medically supervised detoxification with the help of trained doctors and nurses who can alleviate the severity of symptoms and interfere in the event of a medical emergency.
 Even if you don’t think you can afford detox at a private residential facility, Medicare and Medicaid offer options.
 You also may be able to get help from your local hospital.

-- Behavioral Rehab – It’s never enough to just “get clean” when you’re dealing with heroin addiction.
+- Behavioral Rehab – It’s never enough to “get clean” when you’re dealing with heroin addiction.
 Inpatient or outpatient rehab helps you form coping mechanisms, deal with internal trauma and mental health issues that initially led to drug use, and build a support system.
-From a logistical standpoint, it can also give you the framework to start repairing your career, your family dynamics, and your personal relationships.
+From a logistical standpoint, it can also give you the framework to start repairing your career, family dynamics, and personal relationships.

 - Medication-Assisted Treatment (MAT) – MAT can be an extension of the long-term detox process and offers the use of certain FDA-approved drugs, like buprenorphine (Suboxone® and Subutex®), naltrexone (Vivitrol®) and methadone to help reduce cravings and withdrawal symptoms.
 These drugs are not meant to be a substitute for other elements of treatment and should only be taken when approved by a qualified and credentialed physician.

-Treatment provides a medical and behavioral template for long-term abstinence from heroin and offers support mechanisms and safety measures that quitting cold turkey simply can’t.
+The treatment provides a medical and behavioral template for long-term abstinence from heroin and offers support mechanisms and safety measures that quitting cold turkey simply can’t.

 You may have started by quitting heroin cold turkey, but make sure you have a support system in place that can help address the safety and relapse-related risks so you can stay off it for good.
 If you or your loved one needs help for heroin addiction, Recovery Unplugged is ready to either provide it at one of our multiple care facilities across the country or help you explore other options that fit your care needs and lifestyle.
 We offer medically supervised detox, LGBTQ+-affirming rehab, and multiple levels of care.
 Don’t spend another second suffering.
 We’re here to help.
 Contact us now to start treatment.
 Recovery Unplugged is in-network with most major insurance companies.